rglobig/InventoryManagement/README.md

 - Integration tests for the API are located in `InventoryManagement.Api.IntegrationTests`.

 ### Future Ideas
-1. **C# 13 / .NET 9 Update**
-   Prepare for updates to C# 13 and .NET 9, ensuring compatibility and leveraging new features.

 2. **Architecture Tests (e.g., ArchUnitNET)**
    Introduce architecture tests to enforce design principles and ensure the application's structure aligns with its intended architecture.